unccd/Prais4-reporting-manual/annex_I.md

 ### 3.1.
 Creative Commons Licences for National Reports

 The Creative Commons (CC) licences are a well-developed, tested suite of licences that are standard for sharing data.
-The licence options available to Parties in the PRAIS USL form are– from most open to most restrictive – CC BY, CC BY-SA, CC BY-NC and CC BY-NC-SA.
+The licence options available to Parties in the PRAIS User Specific Licence (USL) form are– from most open to most restrictive – CC BY, CC BY-SA, CC BY-NC and CC BY-NC-SA.
 Each licence requires one or more of the following conditions:

 - Attribution (BY): Attribution is important to give you credit for the data and show its provenance.
 It is a required condition for all CC licenses.